 4. Make the most of student discounts

-Your student ID is more than just a card featuring an embarrassing photo of you.
-It's also your means of accessing discounts – think cheaper movie tickets and public transport.
+A student ID often gives you access to discounts – think cheaper movie tickets and public transport.
 Many businesses and services will let you know they provide student discounts but if you're curious about what's on offer, or you need more information, it doesn't hurt to ask or do a bit of Googling.

 Whether or not you're not currently enrolled as a student, if you're eligible for payments or services provided by the government, the Department of Human Services can help you research what monetary benefits might be available to you as a young person.
 As an example, Centrelink's low-income Health Care Card allows you to take advantage of discounted community services in the same way a student ID does.

 Part-time work is a rite of passage for many young Australians.
 If you're a student, you may be able to find regular part-time work in administration, hospitality or retail, or, if these fields sit outside of your interests, you could investigate an area that is and see who's hiring.

 Generating your own income is the perfect way to help boost your savings, plus knowing how long it's taken you to earn $50 might be enough to curb any compulsive spending (making you think about whether you really need those new sneakers).

 It doesn't take much to accumulate stuff you no longer need or use.
 The good news is that you can very quickly turn unwanted items into extra money by selling them.
 You might choose to use an app, the web, or set up a good old-fashioned garage sale – it doesn't matter – you may be better off having the cash (to deposit straight into your savings account, of course), and knowing that your old books are being read rather than taking up space on your shelf.
 Don't forget to ask a trusted adult for help if you need it.